Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 "F-4 means I have all the same rights as a Korean citizen."
 No. F-4 holders cannot vote in any Korean election.
 They cannot hold standard civil service positions.
 They do not hold a Korean passport.
 The simple-labor restriction applies.
 They must separately enroll in health insurance and pay Korean taxes.

 "F-4 holders can do any job."
-No. The simple-labor restriction covers 37+ specific occupations and is legally binding.
-Notice 2026-35 expanded the permitted list significantly, but delivery, cleaning, waste collection, security guarding, and all morality-based categories remain restricted.
+No. The simple-labor restriction is legally binding.
+Notice 2026-65 expanded the permitted list, but the official attachment still restricts other simple-labor work and public-order categories.

 "My non-Korean spouse also has F-4 rights because I'm on F-4."
 No. F-4 is not transferable.
 A non-Korean spouse of an F-4 holder would typically hold F-3 (dependent) status, which does not include work rights.
-In-country F-3 applications were suspended in April 2025.
-Apply through the Korean consulate in your home country.
-Verify current status at HiKorea.
+Verify the current application route and any exceptions at HiKorea before applying.

 "Divorcing my Korean spouse means I automatically have to leave Korea."
 Not necessarily.
 Three specific circumstances allow continued residence after divorce: F-6-2 (child custody), F-6-3 (Korean spouse mainly at fault in a judicial divorce), and F-6-3 (Korean spouse died or was declared missing).